ipfs/boxo/bitswap/README.md

 A node sends a wantlist to tell peers which blocks it wants.
-When a node receives a wantlist it should check which blocks it has from the wantlist, and consider sending the matching blocks to the requestor.
+When a node receives a wantlist it should check which blocks it has from the wantlist, and consider sending the matching blocks to the requester.

 When a node receives blocks that it asked for, the node should send out a notification called a 'Cancel' to tell its peers that the node no longer